bmarenco/dalebobot/README.md

 # dalebobot
-This is a Twitter bot that automatically replies <<Dale bobo>> to the people it follows.
+This is a Twitter bot that automatically replies "Dale bobo" to the people it follows.
 It is written in python 2 using [Tweepy](https://www.tweepy.org/).

 ## Requirements